theresa-whynot/crowdcoin/README.md

 ## Getting Started

-Follow these steps to set up and run the CrowdCoin project on your local machine:
+Follow these steps to set up and run CrowdCoin on your local machine:

 ### Prerequisites